This page is dedicated to helping you find the right people to answer your after-fire questions.

 Disaster Distress Helpline: The can assist you after a wildfire.
 Those impacted by recent wildfires can reach out to them any time for support.
 Call 1-800-985-5990, para español, oprima el dos, or text Text TalkWithUs to 66746 or Hablanos to 66746.

-Farm Service Agency: Assistance with Natural Disaster Loses: The Farm Service Agency provides assistance for natural disaster losses, resulting from drought, flood, fire, freeze, tornadoes, pest infestation, and other calamities.
-For example, they provide assistance after a disaster to eligible livestock producers, honeybee producers, orchardists, forestland owners, tree nurseries and more.
+Farm Service Agency: Assistance with Natural Disaster Loses: The Farm Service Agency (509-323-3000) provides assistance for natural disaster losses.
+Navigate the Disaster Assistance Program page for info on compensation/assistance to livestock producers, orchardists forestland owners, and more.

 Food Assistance: The SNAP (Supplemental Nutrition Assistance Program) may help you replace food lost in a disaster or help you apply for benefits.
 You can apply for benefits online in Washington.
 Call 1-877-501-2233 for more information.l